ropensci/roweb3/content/blog/2026-06-29-news-june-2026/index.md

 The 2025--2026 cohort is nearing the end of its participation in the program, so we are organizing the closing meeting and the overall evaluation.

 The 2026--2027 cohort is continuing their training activities, meeting with their mentors, and starting to work on their packages, and they have been formally introduced on our blog!
-Read all about the [11 new champions](/blog/2026/06/09/champions-2026/).
+Read all about the [11 new Champions](/blog/2026/06/09/champions-2026/).

 ### New editors Ronny Hernandez Mora, Joel Nitta, and Nick Tierney

 We're thrilled to [introduce](/blog/2026/06/11/neweditorsq22026/) new editors Ronny Hernandez Mora, Joel Nitta, and Nick Tierney.
-An official welcome and thank you to the three of them!
+An official welcome and thank you to all three!

-### A New Guide: Organizing Events for First-time Contributors
+### A new guide: Organizing Events for First-time Contributors

 Steffi LaZerte and Yanina Bellini Saibene released a fantastic new rOpenSci guide!
 Learn how to organize events for first-time contributors such as mini-hackathons and mini-translathons.
 Read more in the [release announcement](/blog/2026/06/02/ftc-guide/).

-### R-universe updates
+### R-Universe updates

-"Five recent R-universe features you might have missed": A clickbait title for a blog post you don't want to miss! :wink: Jeroen Ooms [describes five recent additions](/blog/2026/06/07/r-universe-updates/) to the R-universe platform:
+"Five recent R-Universe features you might have missed": A clickbait title for a blog post you don't want to miss! :wink: Jeroen Ooms [describes five recent additions](/blog/2026/06/07/r-universe-updates/) to the R-Universe platform:

 - Social media cards that actually look good
 - PACKAGES.rds support (or: implementing R internals in JavaScript)